The Car Connection Ford Transit Overview

-The Transit name isn't new to Ford, as the automaker has sold these vans in overseas markets.
+The Transit name isn't new to Ford, as the automaker has sold these vans in overseas markets for decades.
 It's always been more efficiency-minded than the Econoline (as well as a little taller and narrower, typically); and for 2015, as part of Ford's effort to make its core products global efforts, it's redone the Transit in a way that will replace the Econoline lineup—and play as well in the U.S. as it does elsewhere in the world.